mpv-player/mpv/DOCS/man/options.rst

     Use the right Alt key as Alt Gr to produce special characters.
 If disabled, count the right Alt as an Alt modifier key.
 Enabled by default.

+``--input-x11-keyboard=<yes|no>``
+    Disable all keyboard input on the X11 VO window.
+Generally useful for embedding only.

+    On X11, a sub-window with input enabled grabs all keyboard input as long as it is 1. a child of a focused window, and 2. the mouse is inside of the sub-window.
+The can steal away all keyboard input from the application embedding the mpv window, and on the other hand, the mpv window will receive no input if the mouse is outside of the mpv window, even though mpv has focus.
+Modern toolkits work around this weird X11 behavior, but naively embedding foreign windows breaks it.

+    The only way to handle this reasonably is using the XEmbed protocol, which was designed to solve these problems.
+But Qt has questionable support, and mpv doesn't implement it yet.

+    As a workaround, this option is disabled by default in libmpv.
+(Note that ``input-default-bindings`` is disabled by default in libmpv as well.)

 OSD
 ---